-Summer Programme 2023
+Summer Programme 2025

-This year's Summer Programme is building upon the 2021 and 2022 programmes.
-The main priority in 2023 Summer Programme is to ensure students with the most complex special educational needs should have access to a school based summer programme.
+This year's Summer Programme is building upon the programmes of the last 4 years.
+The main priority in 2025 Summer Programme is to ensure students with the most complex special educational needs should have access to a school based summer programme.
 This year's programme was designed and developed to ensure supports are targeted to assist students with complex special educational needs.